Get in touch with Tim

 Tim White has a Personal Injury client base as diverse as Australian society itself and embraces unique elements related to his varied outside interests.
+Tim understands the particular requirements of Association members.

 Chief among them is Tim’s membership of the Air Force Reserves, in which he serves as a Legal Officer with the rank of Squadron Leader.
 This pursuit has inspired Tim to become one of very few Adelaide lawyers to specialise in representing Defence Force personnel and their families.